WojtiStudent/Figures_Extracting_System_For_FlashCards/README.md

         * Idk how to handle detecting captions
 * ~~Try YOLO-E to extract figures~~
     * YOLO-E works well for "naturally detectable things" (e.g. cats, dogs, laptops), but "figures in book" is kind of "fuzzy thing" with no strict description.
 This makes YOLO-E bad choice for this project
+* Adjust way to extend figures by paragraphs (threshold is maybe to large)
 * Make DB to track real-use detections accuracy
 * Add MLFlow add try to upgrade the system